SukwonYun/sukwon.github.io/_pages/about.md

 Hi I'm Sukwon Yun! 👋

-Currently, I'm a Master's degree candidate for Industrial & System Engineering at KAIST (Korea Advanced Institute of Science and Technology), where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).
+Currently, I'm a Master's degree candidate for Industrial & Systems Engineering at KAIST (Korea Advanced Institute of Science and Technology), where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).

 I'm actively on research with my best teammates at [DSAIL@KAIST](http://dsail.kaist.ac.kr/).